robflaherty/webfaction-api/README.md

 # Webfaction API

-This is a Node.js wrapper for Webfaction's XML-RPC API.
-It's currently very incomplete—not ready for primetime use!
+This is a Node.js wrapper for Webfaction's [XML-RPC API](http://docs.webfaction.com/xmlrpc-api/).
+It's currently incomplete but functional for the parts of the API it supports (listed below).
+Use at your own risk.
+Be careful with destructive operations.

+It needs tests, better error handling, and coverage for the other sections of the API (email, DNS, etc).
+Contributions welcome!

 ## Basic Usage